valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

   was accidentally removed.
 This feature has been added again.
 A logged-in user will only see the menu items which they can access with their roles.

+* **Continue case search after error**

+  When searching for cases led to an HTTP error on the case list page, search after this would not be executed.
+  This has been fixed.
+Errors are handled gracefully and subsequent valid search are executed.

 ## Breaking changes

 The following breaking changes were introduced: